ashishsonone/google-sheet-utils/README.md

 Note: By default, assumes that the first row in selection is a header row.
 It uses it to output the column names accordingly.

+# How to use
+1. You need just 1 file - `sheet-utils.combined.js` (from dist folder)
+2. Go to your google sheet where you want to use this
+3. Open Menu: Extensions -> Apps Script
+4. In Apps Script page
+    - Click on "Editor" menu (on left).
+Create a new file and copy-paste the contents of `sheet-utils.combined.js`.
+Alternatively you could also upload the file using "+" button
+5. Now you can try out the functions in your google sheet cell e.g `=WHERE(A1:C5, "*C > 25")`

+# Function docs
 ## SELECT
 select columns from the input table.
 Optionally rename it.